FrancescoAmbrogi/my-academic-site/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Francesco Ambrogi.
 I recently defended my PhD thesis at Queen's University, Kingston Ontario.
-I work in the [Turbulence Simulation and Modeling (TSM) laboratory](https://smithengineering.queensu.ca/mme/faculty/piomelli/tsm-lab) under the supervision of [Prof. Ugo Piomelli](https://smithengineering.queensu.ca/directory/faculty/ugo-piomelli).
+During my PhD I worked in the [Turbulence Simulation and Modeling (TSM) laboratory](https://smithengineering.queensu.ca/mme/faculty/piomelli/tsm-lab) under the supervision of [Prof. Ugo Piomelli](https://smithengineering.queensu.ca/directory/faculty/ugo-piomelli).
 My research focuses on computational and theoretical studies of turbulent boundary layers (TBLs) with pressure gradients.
 Specifically, I am interested in simulating the effect of strong unsteady adverse and favorable pressure gradients on the physics of wall bounded flows.
+As of today, I am an adjunct professor at [Queen's](https://www.queensu.ca/) and [RMC](https://www.rmc-cmr.ca/en/registrars-office/mechanical-aeronautical-engineering-undergraduate-programmes) where I teach Fluid Mechanics and Advanced Fluid Mechanics to engineering students.

 On a more personal note, I am fascinated by astronomy and I love reading.
 Since April 2021 I am a member of the [Kingston Rotaract Club](https://www.rotaractclubofkingston.com/meet-the-team).
 Since then, I have served as club president and treasurer.
 I enjoy outdoor activities and one of my strongest passions is teaching.